All About It

 • Best Season Summer (May, June, July) Monsoon (Aug, Sept, Oct)

-Embark on a transformative journey to three of the most revered destinations in the Himalayas: Kedarnath and Badrinath.
-This sacred trifecta offers a unique blend of spiritual growth, breathtaking natural beauty, and adventure.
+Embark on a transformative journey to two of the most revered destinations in the Himalayas – Kedarnath and Badrinath.
+This sacred duo offers a perfect blend of spiritual growth, breathtaking natural beauty, and thrilling adventure.
+Whether you're a devout pilgrim or a nature enthusiast, these destinations promise an unforgettable experience that will leave you spiritually enriched and deeply connected to the natural world.

 Highlights